 Overlooking the Hudson River in Tarrytown, New York, is Lyndhurst, one of America’s finest Gothic Revival mansions.
-The architectural brilliance of the residence, designed in 1838 by Alexander Jackson Davis, is complemented by the park-like landscape of the estate and a comprehensive collection of original decorative arts.
-Its noteworthy occupants included: former New York City mayor William Paulding, merchant George Merritt and railroad tycoon Jay Gould.
+Designed in 1838 by Alexander Jackson Davis, its architectural brilliance is complemented by the park-like landscape of the estate and a comprehensive collection of original decorative arts.
+Its noteworthy occupants included former New York City mayor William Paulding, merchant George Merritt, and railroad tycoon Jay Gould.

 The estate was shaped during more than a century by these three families.
-Their influence is evident in the expansion of the main house from a country villa “in the pointed style” to a Gothic mansion; in the rich furnishings; and in the park-like design of the grounds.
+Their influence is evident in the expansion of the main house from a country villa “in the pointed style” to a Gothic mansion, as well as in the rich furnishings and in the park-like design of the grounds.

-But fascination with the property continued for decades and, as ideas of wealth and status changed with the growing nation, so did the estate, reflecting the tastes and interests of wealthy New York.
+Fascination with the property continued for decades.
+As ideas of wealth and status changed with the growing nation, so did the estate, reflecting the tastes and interests of wealthy New York.

 Railroad magnate Jay Gould purchased the estate as a summer home in 1880, seven years after Merritt died.
-By 1884 Jay Gould was at the zenith of his power, having gained control of Western Union Telegraph, the New York Elevated Railway and the Union Pacific Railroad.
-Mr. Gould used Lyndhurst as an escape from the pressures of his business life and when his health was impaired by tuberculosis; Lyndhurst served as a country retreat until his death in 1892.
+By 1884 Jay Gould had gained control of Western Union Telegraph, the New York Elevated Railway and the Union Pacific Railroad.
+Mr. Gould used Lyndhurst as an escape from the pressures of his business life.
+When his health was impaired by tuberculosis, Lyndhurst served as a country retreat until his death in 1892.